About

 Law enforcement has recognized our expanded role in assisting people with non-arrest pathways to recovery and treatment.
 When attending the first P.A.A.R.I.
 (Police Assisted Addiction & Recovery Initiative) Summit in 2018, the collective vision to assist those in need was inspiring.
 The Plymouth County Outreach program stood out as the model for our program.
 Through the procurement of a COSSAP grant through the Department of Justice, we have been able to further develop our evolving program by identifying and coordinating with key community and social service partners and enhancing existing programs already in place within our communities.

-The CIMS (Critical Incident Management System) web-based software product developed by Kelley Research Associates that supports countywide police led programs to facilitate the transition of those experiencing drug overdoses to treatment.
+The CIMS (Critical Incident Management System) web-based software product developed by Kelley Research Associates supports countywide police led programs to facilitate the transition of those experiencing drug overdoses to treatment.
 A newly designed feature to the CIMS database is the Behavioral Health component, where police led programs would also facilitate the transition of those experiencing a mental health incident.
-The database documents all overdose incidents within the county jurisdictions, all outreach attempts to those that have overdosed or are at high-risk of overdose, and document behavioral health incidents occurring within the community.
+The database documents all overdose incidents within the county jurisdictions, all outreach attempts to those that have overdosed or are at high-risk of overdose, and documents behavioral health incidents occurring within the community.
 Additionally, the Essex County Sheriff’s Department, led by Sheriff Kevin Coppinger, identifies individuals most at-risk of overdosing once leaving the facility, and partnering agencies will perform check-ins to ensure these individuals are receiving necessary supports.

 From this CIMS alert system, our social service partners, usually alongside a plainclothes police officer and Recovery Coach with lived experience, will conduct an outreach visit to the individual and/or family member to offer supports and guidance to treatment and resources.